Choosing the right fulfillment partner will save you a great deal of money, not to mention sleepless nights.

 For one thing, as a business owner, you’re probably aware that greatest asset of your business are your employees.
 The benefits of specialization, of knowing how to work with a certain type of product and a certain type of customer, are generally things that are learned through experience, not a book or manual.

-This is why it’s a bad idea to trust in the assurances of companies that claim to specialize in eCommerce if they don’t have a history of doing it.
+This is why it’s a bad idea to trust in the assurances of companies that claim to be an eCommerce fulfillment partner if they don’t have a history in eCommerce.

 Employees are not spread throughout an organization when a company is bought out.
 In fact, in most cases, they are laid off instead.
 Another reason you need to watch out for…